 Types Of Lettuce You CAN’T Feed Your Gecko

 Iceberg lettuce is one of the most popular kinds of lettuce for humans but it’s also the worst one you could give to your gecko.
-It’s all water and no nutrients so it’ll just fill them up, leave them bloated and do absolutely nothing for their health.
+It’s all water and no nutrients so it’ll just fill them up, leave them bloated, and do absolutely nothing for their health.

-Romaine (or Cos lettuce depending where you live) is also not a good choice because, although it has a lower water content than iceberg lettuce, it’s still higher than other varieties.
+Romaine (or Cos lettuce depending on where you live) is also not a good choice because, although it has a lower water content than iceberg lettuce, it’s still higher than other varieties.
 Romaine does have a fairly high amount of vitamin A though which is something of a saving grace here..

 Alternatives To Lettuce